SazniMohamed/kubernetes-is/README.md

     --set deployment.secretStore.azure.keyVault.subscriptionId="${AZURE_SUBSCRIPTION_ID}" \
     --set deployment.secretStore.azure.keyVault.tenantId="${AZURE_TENANT_ID}"
     ```

+    > If it is required to add additional configuration other than what are parameterised in `deployment.toml` file, you can override the Helm value `deploymentToml.extraConfigs`
 ## Compatibility

 | Kubernetes Version | Helm Version | Secrets Store CSI Driver Version | Compatibility Notes                  |